furryfixer/gksudo-pk/README.md

 - cp gksudo-su /usr/local/bin/
 - chmod 0755 /usr/local/bin/gksudo-pk
 - chmod 0744 /usr/local/bin/gksudo-su
 - ln -s /usr/local/bin/gksudo-pk /usr/local/bin/gksudo   # recommended to replace "gksudo"
 - ln -s /usr/local/bin/gksudo-pk /usr/local/bin/gksu     # recommended to replace "gksu"

 ## Notes
 A common warning complains about "inability to register with accessibility bus" or similar.
 This warning can be silenced by appending **NO_AT_BRIDGE=1** to **/etc/environment**.

-Temporary $XDG_RUNTIME_DIR directories separate from the standard ones.
+Temporary $XDG_RUNTIME_DIR directories are created separately from the standard ones.

 Gksudo-pk, or it's gksu/gksudo link, can be used in .desktop files or custom actions, allowing the elevation of privileges with a right mouse click or menu selection from within most common file managers.
 You will be warned when doing this.
 In single or 2-3 user situations, this can be very convenient for EXAMINING protected files or directories, but should not be abused by indiscriminately (or accidentaly) deleting or modifying them with gksudo-pk.
 Never elevate to superuser when there is no need.